Wesener Research Group (Fall 2025)

 Email: dicesare.14@buckeyemail.osu.edu

 Tony was born and raised in Northwest Ohio wedged between farmland and Lake Erie.
 Growing up Tony spent most of his time outside with friends playing sports and was always fascinated by the equilibrium between physical wellness, nutrition, and health.
-This led him to study Exercise Science with minors in chemistry and business at The University of Toledo where he researched eukaryotic muscle cell growth during hypertrophic stimulus with Dr. Thomas McLoughlin.
+This led him to study exercise science with minors in chemistry and business at The University of Toledo where he researched eukaryotic muscle cell growth during hypertrophic stimulus with Dr. Thomas McLoughlin.
 Following graduation in 2016, Tony moved to Columbus to start the food truck Machi Hibachi with two of his best friends.
 In 2019 Tony joined Dr. Daniel Wozniak's research group investigating the therapeutic potential of bacteriophages as an anti-biofilm agent.
 Tony joined the Wesener Lab in Spring 2024 and is interested in how cross-feeding on bacterial polysaccharides influences gut microbial community assembly and function.

-Jason Cantwell
+Jason W. Cantwell

 Graduate Research Assistant

 B.S.
-Biology, The Ohio State University
+Microbiology, The Ohio State University (anticipated 2025)

 Email: rose.1705@buckeyemail.osu.edu

-Last updated Jan 2024.
+Last updated Feb 2025.
 This website was designed for viewing on a large screen.
 Please excuse any formatting issues that occur with mobile or tablet viewing.

-© 2024 Wesener Research Group
+© 2025 Wesener Research Group